sschreier/SschreierImprovingOffCanvasMenu/README.md

 - select if the menu in the smartphone view should be shown in full width
 - select the font size of the close button (*1)
 - select if the languages and currencies area should be shown
-- select if the menu items of the footer service navigation should be shown
 - set the text above the category list via snippet

 ## Available snippets